 Tax oversight for CASP license applicants in Greece

 A shift is gathering across the digital-asset market in the country, spilling over the permit side as much as the apparatus that keeps watch on tax and laundering.
 The aim the authorities hold is to knit the supervision of crypto firms together with sharper financial-monitoring instruments.
-Command over tracing where money travels is moving to the dedicated anti-laundering body and the national revenue authority; and the moment dubious operations surface, to dig into where the funds came from, lock them down and set further inquiries running.
+Command over tracing where money travels is moving to the dedicated anti-laundering body and the IAPR (Independent Authority for Public Revenue); and the moment dubious operations surface, to dig into where the funds came from, lock them down and set further inquiries running.

 A tax of its own is pending a new body of rules, assembled by a government working group.
 Front and centre will be a levy on the capital gains that crypto dealings throw off.
-On the first proposal the figure sits at 15 per cent, worked out as the spread between an asset’s purchase price and what it later fetched.
-Beside it runs a plan for the usual 24 per cent VAT to land on a set of crypto-related services.
+On the first proposal the figure sits at 15%, worked out as the spread between an asset's purchase price and what it later fetched.
+Beside it runs a plan for the usual 24% VAT to land on a set of crypto-related services.
 The trading of crypto in itself, by the forecasts going round at present, is reckoned to sit clear of VAT — a balance struck on purpose between the load of tax and a spur for the sector to expand.

 MiCA regulation in Greece: penalties for non-compliance